nomicflux/servant-opaleye-blog/README.md

 The next few sections under development are:

-9. Lesson 8 - Testing.
+9. Lesson 8 - Authentication.
-10. Lesson 9 - Depolyment.
+10. Lesson 9 - WebSockts.
+11. Lesson 10 - Testing & Deployment?
-11. Lessons 10+ - Most of the stuff so far has been on Servant - I'm planning lessons on working with Opaleye (more complicated queries, changing up the types involved, and maybe even playing with opaleye-sot).
+12. Lessons 11+ - Most of the stuff so far has been on Servant - I'm planning lessons on working with Opaleye (more complicated queries, changing up the types involved, and maybe even playing with opaleye-sot).